Pulover/PuloversMacroCreator/Documentation/About.md

 * Languages files are now kept in the Lang folder and can be added, modified or removed.
 * Updated *Loop, File* and *Loop, Reg* to new format with *Mode/ parameter.
 * Changed *List Variables* to display User-Defined variables only.
+* Extended Backup system to update backup file with every change.
 * Fixed corrupted pmc files saved on exit.
 * Fixed bug with recording of mouse buttons.
 * Fixed bug with WinWait timeout.